Changissnz/nu_merchant_principal/README.md

 selection.
-The breadth and depth, of what is expected by each participant of an alliance with regards to co-participants, is variable and the uses of setting quantities to qualities for the rule enables behaviorial patterns to emerge.
+The breadth and depth, of what is expected by each participant of an alliance with regards to co-participants, is variable and the uses of setting quantities to qualities for the rule enables behavioral patterns to emerge.
+A behaviorial pattern can be divided into individual actions taken by each participant of an alliance, and the knowledge of such patterns serve as the first primary step towards comprehending the complex, contradictory, and physically removed effects of these patterns by permutatorial (participant,action) pairs taken.